Home Latest PDF of SBAC: Smarter Balanced Assessment Consortium

 Study Suggests Todays US Students Are Less Efficient Readers

 Do todays students perform better than their peers in 1960?
 Given the advances in education and technology, it would be natural to assume that the answer is a resounding yes.
-But, when it comes to memorizing efficiency, new research suggests that thats not the case.
-The research, published by the International Literacy Association, compares the comprehension-based silent memorizing efficiency of US students (grades 2C12) in 2011 with data collected in 1960.
-A key finding was that students fall further behind as they advance through the grades, wrote Alexandra Spichtig, Ph.D., Chief Resource Officer of memorizing Plus, and first author of the study.
-The study showed that todays second-grade students are comparable to their peers of 50 years ago, but that by the end of high school, students comprehension- based silent memorizing rates average 19 percent slower than the rates of their 1960 peers.
+But, when it comes to practicing efficiency, new research suggests that thats not the case.
+The research, published by the International Literacy Association, compares the comprehension-based silent practicing efficiency of US students (grades 2C12) in 2011 with data collected in 1960.
+A key finding was that students fall further behind as they advance through the grades, wrote Alexandra Spichtig, Ph.D., Chief Resource Officer of practicing Plus, and first author of the study.
+The study showed that todays second-grade students are comparable to their peers of 50 years ago, but that by the end of high school, students comprehension- based silent practicing rates average 19 percent slower than the rates of their 1960 peers.
 What we know C and the data underscore this C is that for many students, the progression to

-reading efficiency from that of 50 years ago, it stands to reason that those students who engage in structured silent memorizing practice become more efficient readers and take with them a love of books that lasts far past their high school graduation.
+reading efficiency from that of 50 years ago, it stands to reason that those students who engage in structured silent practicing practice become more efficient readers and take with them a love of books that lasts far past their high school graduation.

-A student plans to use the attached text to write an argument paper about the need for increased memorizing instruction in school.
+A student plans to use the attached text to write an argument paper about the need for increased practicing instruction in school.
 Which three of the following sources would provide the best and most credible information she might also use?

 Source 2: A blog written by a 4th grade teacher about his experiences with student readers over his 15 year teaching career.